jurrchen/gukjoon.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Full stack engineer with deep specialization in backend.
+subtitle: T-shaped engineer looking to web3.

 profile:
   align: right